 2) What can you do while kayaking?

 A better question would be what CAN’T you do while kayaking?
 (The answer: make a frittata.)
-But Coastal Kayakers were enthusiastic about planning activities for us while we kayaked.
+But our kayaking guides were enthusiastic about planning activities for us while we kayaked.
 There was an exciting kayak race.
 (Edna and I definitely lost mostly because I kept getting us turned around.
 But I didn’t cry, so in a way, I feel we won.)

 Then we played a game called Hungry Hungry Hippos.
 In this game each team tried to pick up as many balls as possible while one partner was blindfolded.
 Edna and I came in second.
 I think this was largely because I cheated and peeked through the bottom of my blindfold because I was so scared to face the wrath of Edna.